wordpress-mobile/WordPress-Android/docs/talkback-guidelines.md

 #### Touch Targets
 Sometimes people have difficulty when attempting to select views with small touch targets on the  screen.
 Be sure to check for insufficient touch targets using the tools available.
 You can utilize the layout bounds functionality in Developer Options to see the current touch target size.
 Enable developer options by going to Settings > System > Developer Options.
-Under the Drawing section, selected "Show layout bounds" and turn it on.
+Under the Drawing section, select "Show layout bounds" and turn it on.
 Your screen should now show the bounds & margins of every visible view on the screen.
 For touch targets :

- * Each element that’s touch enabled should have at least 48dp x 48dp in size.
+ * Each element that’s touch-enabled should have at least 48dp x 48dp in size.
- * Easiest way to increase this is to utilize the `padding` attribute.
+ * The easiest way to increase this is to utilize the `padding` attribute.
- * For views where you don’t want to modify the padding you can utilize the [TouchDelegate](https://developer.android.com/reference/android/view/TouchDelegate) functionality where you are able to get the current “Hit Rect) which is a rect with the current bounds and you are able to modify it to increase the touch area.
+ * For views where you don’t want to modify the padding, you can utilize the [TouchDelegate](https://developer.android.com/reference/android/view/TouchDelegate) functionality where you can get the current “Hit Rect), which is a rect with the current bounds, and you can modify it to increase the touch area.
 There is a [function within ViewUtils](https://github.com/wordpress-mobile/WordPress-Android/blob/3f99349887f004a697f6ff6ec4a5d49bd1d9d497/WordPress/src/main/java/org/wordpress/android/util/ViewUtils.kt#L20) that does this well.

 #### Color Contrasts

-Users that have low vision might find it difficult to read information on the screen when there isn't enough contrast between the foreground and the background.
-To solve this issue it's normally best to utilize the [Contrast Checker](https://webaim.org/resources/contrastchecker/) that will allow you to compare a new foreground color with the current background to see if the ratio will make the improvement appropriate.
+Users that have low vision might find it difficult to read the information on the screen when there isn't enough contrast between the foreground and the background.
+To solve this issue, it's usually best to utilize the [Contrast Checker](https://webaim.org/resources/contrastchecker/) that will allow you to compare a new foreground color with the current background to see if the ratio will make the improvement appropriate.
 Below is an example of how the contrast of the Aztec editor was improved.
 The steps to do this were as follows.

 * The foreground color of the view in question was located and it was determined that it was `<color name="wp_grey_dark">#2e4453</color>`
 * Luckily for us, we have several other colors that are higher in contrast that can be utilized.